-The Board of Management has a specific responsibility to ensure that arrangements have been made to secure best value.
+The Regional Board has a specific responsibility to ensure that arrangements have been made to secure best value.
 Audited bodies are responsible for ensuring that these matters are given due priority and resources, and that proper procedures are established and operate satisfactorily.